-- (b) identify all remedial measures necessary for the proposed development to comply with the Ministry of the Environment's Guideline D-4. - 4.
-All D-4 Studies will be peer-reviewed and shall be subject to the approval of the appropriate D-4 approval authority. - 5.
-Where the County of Simcoe is the D-4 approval authority, the County may require the proponent of development within a D-4 Assessment Area to undertake any studies as the County considers appropriate, including studies that address any or all of the following: - (a) groundwater, surface water, or other hydrological or hydrogeological matters; - (b) the migration of methane gas; - (c) matters relating to noise, dust, and odour; - (d) traffic impacts; - (e) land use compatibility; and - (f) any other matters that the County considers appropriate. - 6.
-Where the Township is the D-4 approval authority, the proponent of development within a D-4 Assessment Area may be required to undertake studies to assess adverse effects associated with the following factors: - (a) regardless of whether the waste management site is operating or non-operating: - (i) the contamination of groundwater and surface water by leachate; - (ii) surface runoff; - (iii) landfill-generated gases, with particular attention given to the production and migration of methane gas; and - (iv) visual impacts; - (b) within the D-4 Assessment Area of an operating waste management site, in addition to those factors identified in Clause 7.4.2.6(a) above: - (i) odour, dust, noise, and other air emissions; - (ii) litter; - (iii) fires; - (iv) disease vectors and vermin; and - (v) contaminant discharges from vehicular traffic associated with the site; and - (c) within the D-4 Assessment Area of a non-operating waste management site, in addition to those factors identified in Clause 7.4.2.6(a) above: - (i) soil contamination and hazardous waste; and
+- 8. All D-4 Studies shall, to the satisfaction of the D-4 approval authority: - (a) evaluate the presence and impact of any adverse effects or risks to health and safety associated with an identified or suspected waste management site; and - (b) identify all remedial measures necessary for the proposed development to comply with the MOE's Guideline D-4. - 9.
+All D-4 Studies will be peer-reviewed and shall be subject to the approval of the appropriate D-4 approval authority. - 10.
+Where the County of Simcoe is the D-4 approval authority, the County may require the proponent of development within a D-4 Assessment Area to undertake any studies as the County considers appropriate, including studies that address any or all of the following: - (a) groundwater, surface water, or other hydrological or hydrogeological matters; - (b) the migration of methane gas; - (c) matters relating to noise, dust, and odour; - (d) traffic impacts; - (e) land use compatibility; and - (f) any other matters that the County considers appropriate. - 11.
+Where the Township is the D-4 approval authority, the proponent of development within a D-4 Assessment Area may be required to undertake studies to assess adverse effects associated with the following factors: - (a) regardless of whether the waste management site is operating or non-operating: - (i) the contamination of groundwater and surface water by leachate; - (ii) surface runoff: - (iii) landfill-generated gases, with particular attention given to the production and migration of methane gas; and - (iv) visual impacts; - (b) within the D-4 Assessment Area of an operating waste management site, in addition to those factors identified in Clause 7.4.2.11(a) above: - (i) odour, dust, noise, and other air emissions; - (ii) litter; - (iii) fires; - (iv) disease vectors and vermin; and - (v) contaminant discharges from vehicular traffic associated with the site; and

-(ii) ground settlement.

-- 7. To clarify, nothing in Policy No. 7.4.2.6 above shall limit the Township's ability to require that a D-4 Study or a similar study address factors not identified in that policy, if the Township is of the opinion that such factors warrant assessment. - 8.
-No development shall be permitted in a D-4 Assessment Area unless Council is satisfied that all potential impacts from the waste management site have been appropriately addressed. - No development or redevelopment shall be permitted in the D-4 Assessment Area located in Stayner, shown on Schedule B-12 to this Official Plan, unless the proponent has entered into an agreement, to the satisfaction of the County of Simcoe, that acknowledges the existence of County Waste Management Site #34. - 10.
+- (c) within the D-4 Assessment Area of a non-operating waste management site, in addition to those factors identified in Clause 7.4.2.11(a) above: - (i) soil contamination and hazardous waste; and - (ii) ground settlement. - 12.
+To clarify, nothing in Policy No. 7.4.2.11 above shall limit the Township's ability to require that a D-4 Study or a similar study address factors not identified in that policy, if the Township is of the opinion that such factors warrant assessment. - 13.
+No development shall be permitted in a D-4 Assessment Area unless Council is satisfied that all potential impacts from the waste management site have been appropriately addressed. - 14.
+No development or redevelopment shall be permitted in the D-4 Assessment Area associated with County of Simcoe Site #34, identified on Schedule F to this Official Plan, unless the proponent has entered into an agreement, to the satisfaction of the County of Simcoe, that acknowledges the existence of County Waste Management Site #34. - 15.
 Any development that occurs in a D-4 Assessment Area may be phased, at the discretion of Council, to ensure that mitigation measures are implemented as development proceeds.